Remote Learning Provision January 2021

 What are your expectations for my child’s engagement and the support that we as parents and carers should provide at home?

 The Academy expects all families who children are not attending face to face education to access remote education.
-The Academy has established accessible platforms such as ClassDojo and Tapestry to promote engagement as well as communication with parents.
+The Academy has established an accessible platform with the use of ClassDojo to promote engagement as well as communication with parents.
 Parents will also have access to ParentHub, the Academy’s main communication system (any parent who doesn’t have the email aspect of this platform accesses messages through text).

-Both ClassDojo and Tapestry allows for general information to be shared as well as parents to contact teachers separately (For Safeguarding concerns, they are aware to contact the main Administration office through the given contacts:
+ClassDojo allows for general information to be shared as well as parents to contact teachers separately.
+For Safeguarding concerns, please contact the main Administration office through the given contacts:

 via firstname.lastname@example.org or ring 01476 564291